deliastephens/post-it/README.md

 ## to do
 * ~~provide the user with a way to see how many post it notes they're gonna need (and also halt the program if they don't want to put 8112 post its up on the window)~~
+* provide user with an option to save image
 * specify a color palette for quantization, so you can get custom post it note colors

 ## special thanks